smf33/InstagramFollowerBot/README.md

 # Instagram Follower Bot

-Bot for Instagram, in .Net Core, using a Chrome client and Selenium for command it.
+Bot for Instagram, in .Net Core, using Chrome and Selenium for actions.

 Main functions :
-- Unfollow users whose doesn't follow you
-- Follow users which are following you
+- Follow&Like with Insta Photos Explore
-- Follow based on Insta Explore Suggestions
+- Like on Insta home page
-- Search or Explore Photos to Like and/or follow
 - Can work with a remote Selenium grid and/or in docker

 *Tags	: Instagram, Chrome, Selenium, C#, .Net, Core, bot, robot*